 Well, you can store peanut oil just like vegetable oil.
 It would be best to close the oil container tightly and then keep it in the pantry.

 It gets better.
-Feel free to store it in the refrigerator, and it’ll stay good to go all year.
+Store it in the refrigerator, and it’ll stay good to go all year.

 Pour used oil into a glass or plastic bottle after it cools down.
 If you’re going to use it again, then store it in your pantry and use it within a few days.

-Otherwise, allow the oil to cool, solidify, then chuck it in the trash.
+Otherwise, allow the oil to cool and solidify, then chuck it in the trash.

 Whatever you do: don’t pour your peanut oil down the drain.
 It will cause blockages!